Part of the fun of road tripping Route 66 is figuring out where to stay…

 Xi’an, China

-Xi’an was the capital of China for 13 dynasties and the terminus of the Silk Road.
+Xi’an was the capital of China for thirteen dynasties and the terminus of the Silk Road.
 The Terra Cotta Warriors are unlike anything you will see in your life and at night, the historic buildings put on a light show that is totally magical.

 Lafayette, Louisiana